aaaaaa123456789/libplum/docs/functions.md

 # Function reference

 This page lists all functions exposed by the library's API, their arguments and return values, and their behavior.
-The functions are grouped by functionality, but an alphabetical list (with links) is provided at the end.
+The functions are grouped by functionality.
+An alphabetical list (with links) is provided [in a separate page][alphabetical].

 As it is mentioned in the [Conventions][conventions] page, all functions that take a pointer to `const` as an argument treat the `const` qualifier as deep.